samuel-stack/Kriegres/README.md

 -------------

 ### Who is Kriegres ?
 If you never played [Borderlands 2](https://en.wikipedia.org/wiki/Borderlands_2) you probably want to know what the heck that picture is of and what it has to do with SQL.
 Its a picture of a character named Krieg.
 Krieg is a Psycho.
 I pronounce "Pyscopg2" as "Psycho-P-G-2".
 Unlike other psychos in Borderlands, Krieg is good.
+Unlike other ways to use postgres, this one is good (ish).